samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 4/Distribution Functions/Cumulative Distribution Function.md

 ## Data Algorith for a CDF
-- a Sort values ascending
+- Sort values ascending
-- b assign 1-100 percentile
+- assign 1-100 percentile
-- c for each (GROUP BY) PERCENTILE To calc floor& ceiling values, and record (FOR EACH always asks for GROUP BY)
+- for each (GROUP BY) PERCENTILE To calc floor& ceiling values, and record (FOR EACH always asks for GROUP BY)
 - ALL Window functions are analytical fuctions, but not all aqnalytical fuunctions are window functions.
 - Analytical fuctions are the larger set where window functions exist
 - Window fuctions are a subset of analytical functions

 ## EXAMPLE of analytical functions
-- a NTILE(1OO) IS THE NUMBER OF BACKETS OR BLOCKS YOU WANT TO SPLIT YOUR DATA INTO.
+- NTILE(1OO) IS THE NUMBER OF BACKETS OR BLOCKS YOU WANT TO SPLIT YOUR DATA INTO.
-- b NTILE(10/100) OVER (ORDER  BY measure_value) AS percentile
+- NTILE(10/100) OVER (ORDER  BY measure_value) AS percentile

 - SELECT measure_value,
 - NTILE(100) OVER (ORDER  BY measure_value) AS percentile